shinesolutions/aem-orchestrator/docs/configuration.md

 #### startup.waitForAuthorElb.backOffPeriod
 Same as above, but defines how long to wait in seconds between checking the Author ELB is in a healthy state.

+#### http.client.relaxed.ssl.enable
+When Orchestrator performs health checks to AEM instances (via https) it will ignore host name verification if this is enabled.